subhajitnaskar005/JS_Practice/README.md

 # JS_Practice
-It is a repo that represents my js practice.
+It is a repo that represents my JS practice.